mongodb/go-client-mongodb-ops-manager/.github/pull_request_template.md

 <!--
 If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...

-Alternatively, if this is a very minor, and self-explanitory change, feel free to remove this section.
+Alternatively, if this is a very minor, and self-explanatory change, feel free to remove this section.
 -->